Should I use the Common App or the Coalition App?

 In order to promote increased access, the Coalition App is designed to engage students in the college process earlier in their high school careers.
 It also aims to make the application more holistic and organic than the Common App.
 Students are given a digital “locker” in which they can enclose writing samples, multimedia artifacts that represent their unique passions or talents, and are encouraged to connect with mentors of all varieties (counselors, community members, admissions counselors) to seek out advice as early as in 9th grade.

-The Coalition’s numbers rise each month, and the total number of schools presently totals 116.
+The Coalition’s numbers rise each month, and the total number of schools is now over 150—last year there were only 112 members.

 Does one give an admissions advantage?